Why It Works

 Once baked and fully cooled, simply use a serrated knife to carefully split each choux in half.
 Whether you pre-scooped balls of ice cream or are scooping them on the fly, place a single scoop on the bottom “bun” of the sliced choux and sandwich it with the top half.
 Dish up one, two, or three profiteroles on a plate and finish with a generous drizzle of the rich chocolate sauce, which is just warmed heavy cream whisked with chopped bittersweet chocolate, salt, and espresso powder—it comes together in just a couple of minutes.
 Be sure to serve profiteroles with extra napkins, since the combination of melting ice cream and chocolate sauce is messy, yet delicious, eating.

-- 1 quart homemade or store-bought vanilla ice cream, softened slightly (see note)
+1 quart homemade or store-bought vanilla ice cream, softened slightly (see notes)